UPPMAX/R-matlab-julia-HPC/docs/reflections/20251006_richel/README.md

 ![Confidences per question for RStudio](20251006_confidences_per_question_rstudio.png)

-Could it be that I scored 2x a 5 and Rebecca scored 2x a 5?
+Could it be that I scored 2x a 'I can absolutely do this!' and Rebecca scored 2x a 'I can absolutely do this!'?

 Starting time   |Confidence for 'I can start RStudio'
 ----------------|------------------------------------